spxbhuhb/adaptive/.junie/guidelines.md

 * NEVER start a Gradle build.
 * DON'T EVER start a Gradle build.

-Let me explicitly know that you won't start a Gradle build.

 ## Comment
 Do NOT add trivial comments like this: